gxespino/gxespino.github.io/about.md

 <p>In my spare time I enjoy traveling, weight lifting, and I'm also a closet history buff.
 My best work would be something that merges my extensive clinical domain knowledge with my software development skills.
 Are you a healthcare startup? <a href="mailto:glennpeter.espinosa@gmail.com?Subject=Hey%20Glenn!" target="_top">Contact me!</a></p>

 <p>However, if you contact me for .NET opportunities, you can expect not to hear from me.</p>

-<h3>About gespinosa.org</h3>
-<p>This blog is powered by <a target="_blank" href="http://jekyllrb.com/">Jekyll</a>, a static blogging engine framework.
-The files are self-hosted and articles are written in Markdown on a local machine, then rsync’ed to the server.</p>